Wage War: Manic (2020–2023)

 On August 6, 2021, the band released a song called "High Horse".
 On August 25, the band officially released the second single "Circle the Drain" from their fourth studio album, Manic, which was released on October 1, 2021.
 At the same time, the band revealed the album cover and the tracklist.
 To promote the album, the band also announced that they will support I Prevail's rescheduled European tour along with Dream State in March 2022.
 On September 14, the band released the third single "Teeth".
 On November 18, 2022, the band announced an acoustic album called The Stripped Sessions, which was released on December 2, 2022.

-Stigma (2024–present)
+Stigma (2024–2025)

 On March 21, 2024, Wage War unveiled the first single titled "Magnetic" and its corresponding music video.
 On April 12, the band premiered the second single "Nail5" and an accompanying music video along with the album cover and track list.
 On May 17, the band released the third and final single "Tombstone".
-Stigma was released on June 21, 2024.
+Stigma was released digitally on June 21, and physically on September 6, 2024.

+It Calls Me by Name EP and Landfall (2026–present)

+On February 24, 2026, Wage War released "Song of the Swamp", the lead single from the EP It Calls Me by Name.
+The EP released on April 17.
+The band promoted the EP with 21-date US tour from April 28 to May 31 supported by Nevertel and Orthodox.
+On August 14, Wage War released the single "Sweet Dreams".
+On September 4, the band announced their sixth studio album, Landfall, scheduled for release October 9, 2026, and released the title track as a single.

 Musical style

-Wage War's musical style has been described as metalcore, melodic metalcore, hard rock, post-hardcore, melodic hardcore, and recently, industrial metal.
-The band also utilizes elements of djent, nu metal, electronic, pop, and hip hop.
+Wage War's musical style has been described as metalcore, melodic metalcore, hard rock, post-hardcore, and melodic hardcore.
+The band also has also delved into or has used elements of alternative metal, nu metal, djent, rap metal, electronic, industrial, pop, pop rock, and hip hop.

+Wage War have cited influences including Architects, Lamb of God, Pantera, Metallica, Gojira, Rob Zombie, Static X, Nickelback, Johnny Cash, Hank Williams Jr., Allan Jackson and George Strait.